minihays/minihays.github.io/_posts/2021-12-02-september-books-read.markdown

 categories: [Books]
 ---
 ![books](/images/September2021Books.JPG)
-These are the 8 books I completed in August.
+These are the 8 books I completed in September.
 If you want a little more on my thoughts for each of the books, check out my [bookstagram page - @minihaysreads](http://instagram.com/minihaysreads).

 Here is a link for each of the books and summaries for each.
 I hope you find something that looks interesting to you.